-- 1. To learn to use a skychart. - 2.
-To learn to use planetarium software. - 3.
-To learn to locate specific objects in the sky. - 4.
+- 1. To learn to use a skycharts and planetarium software. - 2.
+To learn to locate specific objects in the sky. - 3.
 To observe and differentiate between deep-sky objects.

 THEORY

 1).
 Skycharts (such as those available via the ASTR 112 website) are a projection of the threedimensional sky onto paper, showing the position of stars, planets, and other objects on the sky.
 The skychart is arranged so that the center of the chart (marked with a '+') is the zenith, the point directly overhead on the sky, while the edges represent the horizon.
 The cardinal directions (N, S, etc.) are indicated along the horizon.
 Brighter or more major stars are indicated by larger dots.